Liverpool James Street railway station

-Liverpool James Street railway station (commonly shortened to James Street station) is a railway station located in the centre of Liverpool, England, situated on the Wirral Line of the Merseyrail network.
-James Street is an underground station with access to the platforms via lifts from the James Street booking hall.
-At certain times the platforms are accessed via a pedestrian tunnel from the India Buildings on Water Street.
+Liverpool James Street (or simply James Street) is a railway station located in the centre of Liverpool, England; it is situated on the Wirral Line of the Merseyrail network.
+James Street is an underground station, with access to the platforms via lifts from the booking hall.
+At certain times, the platforms are accessed via a pedestrian tunnel from the India Buildings on Water Street.
 As of 2013/14, James Street was the fifth-busiest station on the Merseyrail network.